Intermittent time series forecasting: local vs global models: Results

+Large models are generally slower than simpler models.
+On small datasets, their running times are from 2 to 10 times larger; on M5, where generating predictions is expensive for all the models, the difference is less noticeable.

+An exception is PatchTST, whose patching strategy is able to lower the computational cost of the transformer architecture.
+On the contrary, Autoformer is the slowest model.

+LightGBM requires large training times too, as for each iteration it has to be trained on a tabular dataset and has to predict the distributional parameters for the entire validation set.
+Forecast generation, which is done in parallel for different time steps, is the fastest across our models.

-We now compare the accuracy of different architectures with the negative binomial head.
-We train each model 10 times to quantify the variability of the model performance across different training runs.
-Generally such models are trained only once to reduce the computational load; the performance achieved in that case would thus randomly vary among the values we report.
+To validate the accuracy and the robustness of global models, we perform 10 different training runs for each model and distribution head: in this way, we also quantify the variability related to random seed initialisation.
+Generally such models are trained only once to reduce the computational load; then, the performance achieved would be a single random draw from the distribution we display.

-In Fig.~\ref{fig:scores_full_example}, we show the results on the quantile 0.9 as an example.
-DeepAR and shallow models are clearly preferably to transformer-based architectures, because of lower average loss and lower variability.
-The same conclusion is can be drawn based at the exhaustive results of Appendix \ref{appendix:transformers}, referring to all metrics and distribution heads.
-We also notice that Informer suffers from large variability across different training runs and that the choice between Autoformer and vanilla Transformer, depends on the specific dataset and quantile.
+In Fig.~\ref{fig:scores_example}, we show the results on quantile 0.9 as an example.
+The conclusions we discuss here can be drawn based on the exhaustive results of Appendix \ref{appendix:complete_global}, referring to all metrics.
+Shallow models appear preferable to large architectures.
+In particular, the most computationally heavy models, Autoformer and LightGBM, suffer from large variability across different training runs.
+Faster large models, DeepAR and PatchTST, are generally more accurate, although their results worsen in specific cases (e.g. PatchTST with Tweedie head on M5 data set).

-Our results complement with those of \citet{Zeng_Chen_Zhang_Xu_2023}, who already questioned the suitability of transformers for time series forecasting, though only considering point forecast on smooth time series.
-An explanation of the unsatisfactory performance of transformers might be that the context window contains little signal in the case of intermittent time series.
-Indeed, \citet{chen2025a} note that transformers work better at finding patterns between different series than within the same series.
-In the following we thus drop transformers from our analysis.
+Shallow models, and in particular DLinear and TiDE, appear to be the most accurate according to Fig.\ref{fig:scores_example}.
+These results complement those of \citet{Zeng_Chen_Zhang_Xu_2023}, who already questioned the suitability of transformers for time series forecasting, though only considering point forecast on smooth time series.
+In the following we thus drop Autoformer and GBTs from our analysis, as they are both more computationally demanding and less accurate.